navmenu

 This testing raises the question do these NiMH cells break fair trade laws?
 Many of the used cells do not have the claimed capacity, some falling short by a wide margin.
 There is also doubt that they last anywhere near as long as the 1,000 cycles often claimed for NiMH cells.

 Eneloop AA 2000.
-Testing has shown these to be great cells (at least when new - long term testing will show).
-Capacity of 71.3% after 8 months on the shelf (since manufacture) is pretty good since Sanyo has said they only charge Eneloop cells to about 75% before they leave the factory.
+Testing has shown these to be great cells that have a very long service life.
+Off the shelf capacity of 71.3% (8 months after manufacture) is pretty good since Sanyo has said they only charge Eneloop cells to about 75% before they leave the factory.

 Eneloop AAA 800.
-Again, initial testing shows a great cell.
-Like all new Eneloops, they appear to have had a 3/4 charge at manufacture.
+Again, both initial and ongoing testing shows them to be great cells.
+Like all new Eneloops, they appear to have had a ¾ charge at manufacture.

 AA NiMH & NiCd Cells

-Used cells are listed in italics with a grey background.
+Used cells are listed in italics with a gray background.

 AA NiMH brand Claimed